a16z/jolt/book/src/how/read_write_memory.md

 The verification of $\text{read\_timestamp} \leq \text{global\_timestamp}$ is equivalent to confirming that $\text{read\_timestamp}$ falls within the range $[0, \text{TRACE\_LENGTH})$ and that the difference $(\text{global\_timestamp} - \text{read\_timestamp})$ is also within the same range.

 The process of ensuring that both $\text{read\_timestamp}$ and $(\text{global\_timestamp} - \text{read\_timestamp})$ lie within the specified range is known as range-checking.
 This is the procedure implemented in [`timestamp_range_check.rs`](https://github.com/a16z/jolt/blob/main/jolt-core/src/jolt/vm/timestamp_range_check.rs), using a modified version of Lasso.

+Intuitively, checking that each read timestamp does not exceed the global timestamp prevents an attacker from answering all read operations to a given cell with "the right set of values, but out of order".
+Such an attack requires the attacker to "jump forward and backward in time".
+That is, for this attack to succeed, at some timestamp t when the cell is read, the attacker would have to return a value that will be written to that cell in the future (and at some later timestamp t' when the same cell is read the attacker would have to return a value that was written to that cell much earlier).
+This attack is prevented by confirming that all values returned have a timestamp that does not exceed the current global timestamp.